Cameron Borthwick-Jackson

-Cameron Jake Borthwick-Jackson (born 2 February 1997) is an English professional footballer who plays as a defender for League One club Burton Albion.
+Cameron Jake Borthwick-Jackson (born 2 February 1997) is an English professional footballer who plays as a left-back, most recently on loan at Ross County, from Śląsk Wrocław.

 Club career

 Manchester United

 Born in Manchester, Borthwick-Jackson joined Manchester United's Academy at the age of 6 in July 2003 from Fletcher Moss Rangers.
 He made his debut for the club's reserve team at the age of 16, coming on as a substitute for Tom Lawrence in a 4–1 win over Bolton Wanderers on 16 September 2013.
 He made 22 appearances for the under-18s during the 2013–14 season, as well as two more in the FA Youth Cup, and got on the scoresheet in the penultimate league game of the season against Stoke City on 29 April 2014.

 In July 2014, Borthwick-Jackson played in all five of the under-17s' matches at the Milk Cup, scoring in both the 4–0 semi-final win over Scottish side Partick Thistle and the only goal in the final against French club Vendée.
 He held a regular spot in the under-18s throughout the 2014–15 season, playing in 28 of their 29 league games, and scoring the second goal in their 2–1 win over Blackburn Rovers on 31 January 2015.
 However, he also scored an own goal to level the scores against Chelsea on 2 May, before Chelsea went on to win 2–1.

 He made the step up to the club's under-21s in 2015–16, and on 7 November 2015, he was named on the first-team substitutes' bench for the first time against West Bromwich Albion; he came on for Marcos Rojo in the 76th minute for his senior debut.
 Multiple injuries to the squad saw Borthwick-Jackson make his first start on 12 December 2015 away at Bournemouth, ending in a 2–1 defeat.
 He finished the season with 10 senior league appearances, as well as winning the U21 Premier League.

 On 2 May 2016, at the club's annual award ceremony, he won the U21 Player of the Year award after receiving more votes than teammates James Weir and Donald Love.
 On 30 May 2016, Borthwick-Jackson signed a new contract with United, keeping him at the club until 2020, with the option to extend for a further year.
 He was released by Manchester United when his contract expired on 30 June 2020.